Amedeo Modigliani: Micheli and the Macchiaioli

 While with Micheli, Modigliani studied not only landscape, but also portraiture, still life, and the nude.
-His fellow students recall that the last was where he displayed his greatest talent, and apparently this was not an entirely academic pursuit for the teenager: when not painting nudes, he was occupied with seducing the household maid.
+His fellow students recall that the last was where he displayed his greatest talent, and apparently, this was not an entirely academic pursuit for the teenager: when not painting nudes, he was occupied with seducing the household maid.

 Despite his rejection of the Macchiaioli approach, Modigliani nonetheless found favour with his teacher, who referred to him as "Superman", a pet name reflecting the fact that Modigliani was not only quite adept at his art, but also that he regularly quoted from Nietzsche's Thus Spoke Zarathustra.
-Fattori himself would often visit the studio, and approved of the young artist's innovations.
+Fattori himself would often visit the studio and approve of the young artist's innovations.

 In 1902, Modigliani continued what was to be a lifelong infatuation with life drawing, enrolling in the Scuola Libera di Nudo, or "Free School of Nude Studies", of the Accademia di Belle Arti in Florence.
 A year later, while still suffering from tuberculosis, he moved to Venice, where he registered to study at the Regia Accademia ed Istituto di Belle Arti.
 It is in Venice that he first smoked hashish and, rather than studying, began to spend time frequenting disreputable parts of the city.
 The impact of these lifestyle choices upon his developing artistic style is open to conjecture, although these choices do seem to be more than simple teenage rebellion, or the clichéd hedonism and bohemianism that was almost expected of artists of the time; his pursuit of the seedier side of life appears to have roots in his appreciation of radical philosophies, including those of Nietzsche.